-Basic Gliding Courses at Army Gliding Club (Wyvern) 2019
+Service Basic Gliding Courses at Army Gliding Club (Wyvern) 2021

 The Army Gliding Association (AGA) runs basic introductory gliding courses at Wyvern (Army) Gliding Club at Upavon in Wiltshire.
 The courses are designed to introduce military personnel of all ranks, both Regular and Reserves, into the sport of gliding and provide the opportunity for intensive flying training over a five day period.

 The aim of the course is to teach the basic principles of flight and how to fly a glider.
 Following the course, the opportunity then exists for further training, ultimately up to solo, competition and Instructor standards.
 Regular Continuation and Adventure training courses are also run throughout the year on behalf of the AGA.

-The course schedule for 2019 is as follows:
+The course schedule for 2020 has been re-scheduled as follows:

 WGC 4: 14 – 18 June

 The course fee (for servicemen/women) includes all gliding and motor gliding during the course and twelve months membership of the Army Gliding Club (Wyvern).
 In addition, any further gliding and instruction within the first six-month period is free or until solo standard is achieved, (with the exception of any additional motor gliding where a nominal charge will be made).
 Normal Club rates for flying will apply for all, including servicemen, once solo standard is achieved.
 More information is available at our fees page.

 Applicants must not exceed an upper weight limit of 242 lbs (fully clothed) or exceed 6’3” in height.